 TGba Editor: Add this paragraph before 3rd paragraph as follows [1028]:

+If the WUR AP accepts the request for WUR mode setup with the WUR Parameters field in the WUR Mode Setup frame, the WUR Mode Response Status field in the corresponding WUR Mode element is set to “Accept”.
+If the WUR non-AP STA receives the WUR Mode element which containing WUR Mode Response Status field set to “Accept” succussfully, WUR power management service is negotiated between the WUR non-AP STA and the WUR AP with WUR parameters which are indicated in the WUR Mode elements.

 TGba Editor: Modify the 4th paragraph as follows [122, 727]:

-After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR non-AP STA may switch from WUR mode to WUR mode suspend or switch from WUR mode suspend to WUR mode by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” or “Enter WUR Mode” from the WUR non-AP STA and an Ack frame from the WUR AP.
+After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR non-AP STA may switch from WUR mode to WUR mode suspend by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” from the WUR non-AP STA and an Ack frame from the WUR AP.

 TGba Editor: Add following paragraph after 4th paragraph [122, 727]:

+After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR non-AP STA may switch from WUR mode suspend to WUR mode by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode” from the WUR non-AP STA and an Ack frame from the WUR AP.

 TGba Editor: Modify the 6th paragraph as follows [122, 1243, 1244]:

+After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR AP may update the WUR parameters with the WUR non-AP STA in WUR mode by using the PCR component to initiate and complete a successful frame exchange, which includes an unsolicited WUR Mode Setup frame with the Action Type in WUR Mode element set to “Enter WUR Mode Response” from the WUR AP and an Ack frame from the WUR non-AP STA.

+TGba Editor: Add following two paragraphs after 6th paragraph [122, 1243, 1244]:

-After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR AP may update the WUR parameters with the WUR non-AP STA in WUR mode or WUR mode suspend by using the PCR component to initiate and complete a successful frame exchange, which includes an unsolicited WUR Mode Setup frame with the Action Type in WUR Mode element set to “Enter WUR Mode Response” or “Enter WUR Mode Suspend Response” from the WUR AP and an Ack frame from the WUR non-AP STA.
+After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR AP may update the WUR parameters with the WUR non-AP STA in WUR mode suspend by using the PCR component to initiate and complete a successful frame exchange, which includes an unsolicited WUR Mode Setup frame with the Action Type in WUR Mode element set to “Enter WUR Mode Suspend Response” from the WUR AP and an Ack frame from the WUR non-AP STA.

 The WUR non-AP STA that sent the ACK frame in response to the unsolicited WUR Mode Setup frame shall update the WUR parameters to the parameters included in the received WUR Mode Setup frame.
 The WUR non-AP STA may teardown WUR operation as described below if the WUR non-AP STA doesn’t intend to use the parameters.

-TGba Editor: Add following two paragraphs after 6th paragraph [122, 1243, 1244]:

 TGba Editor: Add following two paragraphes after the last paragraph in this subclause [121, 888]:

+A WUR STA that successfully finishes WUR mode setup shall operate as defined in 31.6.3 and 31.6.4.

+Note: A frame exchange is considered successful if the STA transmiting the frame receives the Ack frame sent in response.